open-telemetry/oteps/text/0265-event-vision.md

 * How to support routing logs from the Log API to a language-specific logging library while simultaneously routing logs from the language-specific logging library to an OpenTelemetry Logging Exporter?
 * How do log bodies interoperate with generic logging libraries?
+  OpenTelemetry Logs have two places to put structure (attributes and body), while often logging libraries only have one layer of structure, which makes it non-obvious how to do a two-way mapping between them in this case.
 * How do event bodies interoperate with Span Events?

 ## Future possibilities